DeimElias/divvy_trip_data_analysis/README.md

     [1] 1342701       3

 We can deduce that this dataset has multiple coordinates for some stations.
-This may be due to how the coordinates and stations are added to the database, maybe the coordinates are given by the bycicle, and if the lock is activated in a station the name of the station is added to the formulary before it is uploaded.

-This might be a problem, since we detected that there are some coordinates that are very far away from the city where Divvy is working, and we may want to use the location of the stations to look for some trends.
+This might be due to how the coordinates and stations are added to the database.
+I think that the coordinates are given by the bicycle, and if the lock is activated in a station the name of the station is added to the form before it is uploaded.
+This might be a problem, since we detected that there are some coordinates that are very far away from the city where Divvy is working.
+We may want to use the location of the stations to look for some trends.
 Let’s find an example of this problematic.

 ``` r
 distm_v <- Vectorize(function(x1, y1, x2, y2) {